dipu4432/dipu4432/README.md

 * 🌍  I'm based in Patna India
 * ✉️  You can contact me at [dipukumarpojhi@gmail.com](mailto:dipukumarpojhi@gmail.com)
-* 🧠  I'm learning IONIC framwork.
+* 🧠  I'm learning Backend.
 * 🤝  I'm open to collaborating on Interesting Projects

 ### Skills